KingerNL/RaspberryPi_GPIO/README.md

 ___

-At last i want to creddit some people in helping me with the code, maybe i look smart but I couldn't have done this without some people, so here it goes:
+At last i want to credit some people for helpinh me with the code, maybe i look smart but I couldn't have done this without some people, so here it goes:

 - [Casual Coder](https://www.youtube.com/channel/UCwA85g9HuIgg0SSjX59p0YQ) For learning more about ncurses, he has a great video on building snake into your terminal.
 - [The Cherno](https://www.youtube.com/c/TheChernoProject) For learning more about the basic concepts of c++, great channel to learn more about C++.